cvdomains/cv-domains-for-all/README.md

 ## .cv is Free for Everyone

 All **firstnamelastname.cv** domains are free to claim.
 Anyone can secure their identity in seconds and use it as a central, portable professional link across the internet.
+You can go to http://hello.cv/ and claim one

 ---